mounikavemunoori/alphavantage_api/centime_api_automation/README.md

 # install the pytest-html package to generate the test reports
  pip install pytest-html

-# I have used below link to generate our own api-key
+# used below link to generate our own api-key
 https://www.alphavantage.co/support/#api-key

 # Then copy the generated ap-key and paste in the test_data/alphavantage_data.config